 The Radio Frequency Topology visualizes the wireless environment surrounding your network.
 This article explains how to read the wireless environment of a specific device.
-For a general overview about Radio Frequency topology, please refer to this article.
+For a general overview about Radio Frequency topology is available here.
+To learn how to run a Radio Frequency scan, please refer to this article.

 Accessing the RF popup